 The New York City Department of Housing Preservation and Development (HPD) administers programs to increase the supply of rental housing.
 Two of these programs have a significant impact on the inventory of stabilized housing: the Section 421-a Program and the J-51 Program.
-Under Section 421-a of the

-Real Property Tax Law, newly constructed dwellings in New York City can elect to receive real estate tax exemptions.
+Under Section 421-a of the Real Property Tax Law, newly constructed dwellings in New York City can elect to receive real estate tax exemptions.
 For the duration of the benefits, at least, the newly built apartments are subject to rent stabilization.
-In 2006, an estimated total of 2,264 units were added to the rent stabilized stock through the 421-a program, a third fewer than the number of additions seen in 2005 (3,380).
-In 2006, the largest number of units were in Brooklyn (778), the Bronx (695) and Manhattan (642), with the remaining units in Queens (149).
+In 2008, an estimated total of 1,856 units were added to the rent stabilized stock through the 421-a program, nearly a thousand fewer units than in 2007 (2,838).
+The largest number of units were in Manhattan (538), followed by the Bronx (523), Brooklyn (450), Queens (342), and the remaining three units were on Staten Island.

 The J-51 Program provides real estate tax exemptions and abatements to existing residential buildings which are renovated or rehabilitated.
 This program also provides these benefits to residential buildings converted from commercial structures.
 In consideration of receiving these benefits, owners of these buildings agree to place under rent stabilization those apartments which otherwise would not be subject to regulation.
-The apartments remain stabilized, at least, until the benefits expire.
-The J-51 program added 130 units to the rent stabilized stock in 2006 (in one building in Brooklyn and one in Queens), significantly more than the 25 units that were added in 2005.
-(See Appendix 1)
+The apartments remain stabilized, at a minimum, until the benefits expire.
+The J-51 program added 55 units to the rent stabilized stock in 2008, less than half the number added in 2007 (135).
+These newly renovated units were located in two buildings in Brooklyn (26 units), one building in Manhattan (21 units) and one building in Queens (8 units).
+(See Appendices 1 and 2)